 Response to treatment

 A doctor may also take how a person responds to previous or current treatment into account when working out the likely change or progression of cancer.

 Breast cancer occurs when normal cells mutate and multiply faster than usual.
-One cell divides to become two cells, then each of those cells divides to become four cells, and so on.
 The uncontrolled multiplication of cancer cells creates tumors within the breast tissue.

 In most cases, breast cancer initially develops in either the milk ducts or the lobules, which are the glands that produce milk, before expanding into the breast tissue.

 Breast cancer that develops in ducts or lobules can spread to the connective tissue.
-From there, it can spread to the surrounding lymph nodes.
+From there, it can spread to the surrounding lymph nodes and then the bloodstream.

-One recent study looked at the growth rate of invasive breast cancer tumors.
-The researchers reported that certain types of breast cancer, such as triple-negative breast cancer and HER2-positive breast cancer, grew at fast rates.
+Certain types of breast cancer, such as triple-negative breast cancer and HER2-positive breast cancer,

 People with breast cancer may experience a range of symptoms, but not all people will experience the same symptoms.
-Also, according to Centers for Disease Control and Prevention (CDC), some people with breast cancer experience no symptoms at all.
+Also, according to the

 Some signs and symptoms of breast cancer include: